Sabbatical Leave Policy

-- Each applicant must submit a written proposal for a Sabbatical Leave to his/her Department Head electronicallly by October 31.
-The proposal will be submitted to the respective Dean/Director and then forwarded electronically by the Dean/Director with his/her comments to the Senior Vice Provost for Faculty Affairs for conveyance to the Sabbatical Leave Committee by December 1.
+- Each applicant must submit a written proposal for a Sabbatical Leave to their Department Head electronically by October 31.
+The proposal will be submitted to the respective Dean/Director and then forwarded electronically by the Dean/Director with their comments to the Senior Vice Provost for Faculty Advancement for conveyance to the Sabbatical Leave Committee by December 1.

 - The Committee recommendations shall be made to the Provost by February 1.

 - The Provost shall announce awards by March 1.
 Early or late consideration could be requested, with good reason as justified by the applicant, to meet planning needs or to take advantage of special opportunities.
 Applications, however, should be expected to be processed within the normal cycle.